Moisessalazar77/Iowa_Liquor_Stores_Problem_on_SparkML/README.md

 # Data Wrangling and Data Munging

 The dataset do not had many missing values and is professionally redacted but, in order to submit this information into a machine learning alghoritm it needs to be converted and arranged in a numeric format.
+A peculiarty to spark is that needs to to process data as vectors.
+It sees all the row of the datset as a vector with an associated label hence, the need to change the name of the target variable column to "label".
+The following snippet of the codes is an examplot of converting the field expressed as dollar to a numeric entry, firt the dollar sign must be remove and then the character strinbg coverted to a double precision number.
 ```                                                                                                                                                                              val df1=df_rdx.withColumn("Sale (Dollars)", regexp_replace($"Sale (Dollars)","\\$+", " "))

   val df2=df1.withColumn("State Bottle Retail", regexp_replace($"State Bottle Retail","\\$+", " "))